alex-anast/ieee-papers-mapper/README.md

 ## Overview

-**IEEE Papers Mapper** is a tool that sources papers through the IEEE API and visualizes the results.
+**IEEE Papers Mapper** is a tool that sources papers through the IEEE API and visualizes the results in a dashboard.
 The goal is to quantify and map research trends across various fields using intuitive visualizations.

-Use the catch-phrase: Context-Aware-Embeddings !!!
-RAG: have a premade text that will return based on similarity of context-aware embedding (prompt).
-Plus, sentiment analysis with a softfax nn and yes/no result.

 ## TODO